katiedagon/CLM5_ParameterUncertainty/README.md

 * Put them in the namelist in the proper format
 * Do this for each ensemble simulation

+# Machine Learning Files

+* NN_create.py

+Create neural network in Python with Keras.

 # Supplemental Files

-* LHC_invert.py inverts the existing parameter array back to the original LHC random sampling
+* LHC_invert.py inverts the existing parameter array (parameters.npy) back to the original LHC random sampling and writes out (lhc.npy)
+* process_outputdata.ncl processes the CLM output data to a suitable output array for the neural network (outputdata.csv)
-* pft_var.ncl provides NCL script for generating PFT-dependent param files
+* pft_var.ncl provides an NCL script for generating PFT-dependent param files
 * clm5_params.c171117.nc is the current CLM5 default parameter file